Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Fort Worth, Texas Location 817.922.2880

-he day after surgery, some patients may be able to sit in a chair and walk one or two steps.
+The day after surgery, some patients may be able to sit in a chair and walk one or two steps.
 By the third day, patients can stand and walk and by the fourth day will often be walking the halls.

-After surgery, some patients need to wear a light thermo-plastic brace for about three months.
+After surgery, some patients need to wear a light brace for about three months.
 Patients do not have to sleep or bathe in the brace.

-Copyright © 2013 Baylor Health Care System All Rights Reserved. |
+Copyright © 2017 Baylor Scott & White Health.
+All Rights Reserved. |

-3500 Gaston Avenue, Dallas, TX 75246-2017 | 1.800.4BAYLOR
+3500 Gaston Ave., Dallas, TX 75246-2017 | 1.800.4BAYLOR